bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 Joystick buttons can also be configured to run more general functionalities, like modifying the interface or sending a single MAVLink message.
 These options can be provided (or defined) using [Cockpit's Action system](#cockpit-actions-1).

+##### Data Lake Variables

+When it is useful for the button state to represent a value within some other functionality, the button can be configured to control a numeric or boolean variable within Cockpit's [data-lake system](#data-lake).

+Variables which are sourced externally (e.g. MAVLink message fields, and Cockpit usage statistics), as well as compound variables, which depend on other variables, cannot be overwritten by the joystick, so are filtered out of the available options.

 ##### Modifier Keys